Understanding the Age of Consent in Florida: A practical guide

 Close-in-Age Exceptions: The "Romeo and Juliet" Law

 While the age of consent in Florida is 18, there is a limited exception known as the "Romeo and Juliet" law.
 This law applies when the age difference between the two individuals involved is less than four years.
-However, even with this exception:
+Even so, even with this exception:

 - The younger person must be at least 16 years old.
-This means that the exception does not apply if the younger person is under 16.
+So in practice, the exception does not apply if the younger person is under 16.

 - The older person cannot be more than four years older.
 If the age difference exceeds four years, the Romeo and Juliet law does not apply, and the adult will face prosecution.